-There are an estimated 1.7 trillion barrels of oil sands in the Athabasca-Wabiskaw oil sands of north northeastern Alberta, the Cold Lake deposits of east northeastern Alberta, and the Peace River deposits of northwestern Alberta, of which 170 to 175 billion barrels are recoverable using current technology.
+There are an estimated 1.7 trillion barrels of oil sands in the Athabasca-Wabiskaw oil sands of north northeastern Alberta, the Cold Lake deposits of east northeastern Alberta, and the Peace River deposits of northwestern Alberta, of which 170 to 175 billion barrels are recoverable using current technology and another 140 billion probable barrels are accessible using technology currently under development (315 billion barrels in total).
 Since 1967, Alberta has produced 6.99 billion barrels of raw crude bitumen from the Oil Sands.
 [1]